tamslo/uyg-docker/README.md

 # Dockerfile for Genome Analysis

-We created a Docker image for the AYPG lecture so that everybody has the same execution environment and software versions.
+We created a Docker image for the UYG lecture so that everybody has the same execution environment and software versions.

 ## Setup